 As advertised, the Dweezil-lead group promptly launched into Roxy & Elsewhere with the lively and intricate Penguin In Bondage.
 In addition to his avant-garde musical mastery, Frank Zappa was equally adept at colorful lyrics, often whimsical and equally satiric.
 Although Dweezil did not reenact the full dialog of the recorded album he covered the majority of merriment while vocalist/horn player Ben Thomas' stellar coverage of the evening’s set list was nicely handled considering the range of past Zappa vocalists including, Napoleon Murphy Brock, George Duke, Ricky Lancelotti, and Frank Zappa himself.

 In a dizzying display of musicianship and animated stage activity, Dweezil orchestrated the multi-talented group of musicians through the Roxy & Elsewhere adventure.
-From amusing storytelling (Dummy Up and Cheepnis), to intricate jams (Enchidna’s Arf (Of You) and Don’t You Ever Wash That Thing? and the Be-Bop Tango, to the humorous improv of Dummy Up and Be-Bop Tango, complete with crowd participation on the later, lead by Thomas who, after showing off his be-bop dance moves playfully reminded everyone, “Six years at Julliard, bitches!”.
+From amusing storytelling (Dummy Up and Cheepnis), to intricate jams (Enchidna’s Arf (Of You) and Don’t You Ever Wash That Thing?) and the Be-Bop Tango.
+Additional fun was had with humorous improv of Dummy Up and Be-Bop Tango, complete with crowd participation on the later, lead by Thomas who, after showing off his be-bop dance moves playfully reminded everyone, “Six years at Julliard, bitches!”.

 Thomas was equally matched by the energetic keyboardist/horn player/vocalist and purveyor of college degrees, Scheila Gonzalez.
-It's no wonder why, with the incredible assembled talent that the devoted sold-out crowd enthusiastically cheered the playful reenactments and interactions, evoking standing ovations throughout the night.
+It's no wonder why, with the incredible assembled talent, that the devoted sold-out crowd enthusiastically cheered the playful reenactments and skits, evoked standing ovations throughout the night.

-Dweezil was equal parts conductor and performer, leading the way with technical ease and relaxed execution of his father’s challenging musical compositions.
-As he directed the band through the evening of music, he added his own touches on solos but played each tune close to the vest, interspersed with classic Frank dialogue, and of course, the trademark crowd-engaging humor.
+Dweezil was equal parts conductor and performer, orchestrating the way with technical ease and relaxed execution of his father’s challenging musical compositions.
+As he directed the band through the evening of music he added his own touches on solos but played each tune close to the vest, interspersed with classic Frank dialogue, and of course, the trademark crowd-engaging humor.

 The 70s period of Frank’s music was well represented.
 Tracks included the colorful, dark imagery of The Torture Never Stops, to the barbed observation of Flakes, to the equal opportunity provisions of Broken Hearts Are For A**holes to the table-turning mojo of Cosmik Debris.